 Tower Hamlets has been identified as high priority for support through the PREVENT strategy because of its long history of extremist political activity from left and right wing groups, its shifting immigrant populations and high profile instances of young people’s recruitment by an extremist Islamist group.

 We work closely with the LBTH PREVENT co-ordinator and with Children’s Social Care to safeguard children and families who are already identified as being at risk but in addition to this all members of staff are alert to the signs which could indicate a cause for concern about any vulnerable child.

-We have a number of families from Somalia and take our responsibility to protect girls from FGM seriously.
-Key members of staff have had specific training from the VAWG team and share the role of talking to families who might be affected with the DSL.
+We have a number of families who come from areas of the world where FGM is practised.
+Key members of staff have had specific training from the VAWG team and share the role of talking to families who might be affected by this with the DSL.

 Finally, because of our location, we have many children from families whose parents are highly educated, articulate and economically secure.
 We are careful to monitor our own prejudices in order to be as alert to risk factors in these families as we are in all others.

 We all agree that safeguarding children is our most important responsibility and that it is shared by every member of staff.
 We expect every adult in school to be engaged with that responsibility at all times.

 The DSL and DDSLs attend high quality safeguarding training which is targeted at their role at least every 2 years.
 They also have safer handling training every 2 years and safer recruitment training every 5 years.
 In addition DSLs attend relevant training throughout the year according to need and opportunity in order to maintain a broad picture of current safeguarding issues.
 The designated safeguarding governor attends targeted training every 2 years and also attends the school’s termly INSET sessions.

 At the start of the school year all members of staff take part in INSET about

 - the staff Code of Conduct, including confidentiality,

 - the Behaviour policy,